Neal Beidleman: After Everest

 Aspen, Colorado, where Beidleman has continued climbing since returning from the Himalayas.

 Prior to the disaster, Beidleman planned to pursue a career as a professional mountaineer.
 Afterwards, he said the 1996 trip changed him in inexplicable ways.
 At home in Aspen, he continued his work as a mechanical engineer, building various products for the aerospace and outdoor recreation industries, including devices to protect people in avalanches, ski boot heaters, shovels to bike pedals.
 Since returning from Everest, he has conducted numerous public talks on his experiences in that disaster, especially in regard to decision-making and team management.

 He remained close to the mountains, continuing to climb and ski across the Rockies.
 Shortly after returning from Everest, he and friend Jeff Hollenbaugh made a 34 hour traverse of Western Colorado's Elk Mountains to Pyramid Peak.
 In 2006, he published Aspen Ski and Snowboard Guide, a trail guidebook to the towns' local ski areas.
 When his son Finn was 13, the two summited Mt.
 Kilimanjaro together.

 He would not return to Nepal until 2000, with an attempt at Annapurna, but called the expedition off at 5900m due to avalanche risk.
 After the unsuccessful summit, it would be more than a decade before he returned to the Himalayas.

-In 2011, he felt ready to tackle Everest again, and summitted via the S Col-SE Ridge on May 20th.
+In 2011, he felt ready to tackle Everest again, and summitted via the S Col-SE Ridge on May 20.
 The return, and successful summit after many years was an attempt to find closure for the events that happened in 1996.
-While acclimatizing for Everest, he and Chris Davenport made a 2,000ft ski descent of Everest's Lhotse Face.
+While acclimatizing for Everest, he and Chris Davenport made a 2,000 ft ski descent of Everest's Lhotse Face.

 In 2013, he summited Ama Dablam (6,814m).

 In 2014, he again returned to Everest, but the team abandoned the attempt shortly after arriving at basecamp due to the 2014 Everest Avalanche.

 In 2018, he summited Cho Oyu (8,188m) via the NW route with Adrian Ballinger's Lightning Ascent team.
 After two days rest, the team headed to Mount Everest, where Beidleman summitted the earth's highest peak once more, seven years to the day from his last summit.